cal-weng/terminus/docs/manual/best-practices/expand-storage-in-olares.md

 If you want the mount configuration to remain after reboot, configure **automatic mounting** in `/etc/fstab`.

-1. Identify the target partition (refer to the steps in [Identify the drive](expand-storage-in-olares.md#identify-the-drive)).

-2. Retrieve the partition's file system type and UUID:
+1. Run the following command to list all drives and find the target partition:

     ```
     lsblk -f